techidaily/site-facebook-video-content/source/_posts/design-principles-for-captivating-fb-advertising-for-2024.md

 ### 3\.
 Add Caption

 It has been observed and noticed that 85% of the audience watch videos on Facebook with sound off.
 For such scenarios, you must add captions to your content.
 This way, even if the sound is off, your message will be conveyed to the viewer.
 Even if the sound is off, you can still promote your brand.

+### 4\.
+Video Length

+While you are planning to create Facebook video ads, you should not ignore the element of video length.
+Not every person sits and listens to complete video ads.
+It's best to make small and concise video ads, yet they should be informative.
+You must convey your message and promote your brand early in the video so that no one misses or ignores it.

+### 5\.
+Content Quality

+For your Facebook ads video, you should maintain the quality of the content.
+Although it is mentioned to take care of the video length yet, the video must cover the essentials for the brand and the product.
+An ad video that lacks sharing basic information about the brand is nearly useless.
+A good Facebook video ad must have a conversion, consideration, and lastly, awareness.

+## Part 3\.
+5 Attractive Video Effects Pack for Facebook Video Ads

+Once you have created your Facebook video ad, now it's time to edit it.
+Instead of looking for an editing tool.
+Then later, look for effects and filters to add.
+You can get rid of every problem by simply using Filmstock by Wondershare.

+Filmstock offers you hundreds of effects for editing your video into something cool.
+Filmstock has a massive asset library that could be used to get HD images, sound effects, and other visual effects which can be accessed by Wondershare Filmora Video Editor.
+A few of its amazing effects for Facebook video ads are:

 <!-- affiliate ads begin -->
 <a href="https://unicoeye.pxf.io/c/5597632/2134246/18498" target="_top" id="2134246">